quixio/quix-cli/docs/cli-local-debug.md

 ### Untracked Variables ###
 # Variables that are not tracked by Quix CLI
 ```

-!!! tip
-    You can get this `.env` file updated at any point by running:

-    ```bash
-    quix init --update
-    ```
+Each section of the .env file is dedicated to different types of variables used in Quix, such as those for rendering the data pipeline or managing secrets.

-You can create and remove variables for your local applications here.
+You can create and remove variables for your local applications here at your discretion, and they will be integrated into the system as needed.

 ### Step 4: Running Your Code with `quix run`